cnolan3/Cicada-16/HardwareSpec/PPU_Architecture.md

 ## **6. Layer Priority and Transparency**

-The PPU renders the final image by drawing the graphical layers in a specific order with defined transparency rules.
+The PPU renders the final image by drawing the graphical layers in a specific order from back to front with defined transparency rules.

+### **6.1.
+Rendering Order**

+Layers are drawn in the following order:

 1.  **BG0 (Backdrop Layer):** BG0 is the rearmost background layer.
 It is always fully opaque.
 Even if a tile uses color #0 of a sub-palette, the actual color value stored in CRAM for that entry will be drawn to the screen.
 This ensures the game always has a solid backdrop color.

 2.  **BG1 (Overlay Layer):** BG1 is drawn on top of BG0.
-For any tile on the BG1 layer, color #0 of its assigned sub-palette is treated as **transparent**, allowing the pixels of the BG0 layer to show through.
+Color #0 of its assigned sub-palette is treated as **transparent**, allowing the pixels of the BG0 layer to show through.

 3.  **Window Layer:** The Window is drawn on top of BG0 and BG1.
-Like BG1, color #0 of any tile drawn as part of the Window layer is also treated as **transparent**.
+Color #0 of any tile drawn as part of the Window layer is treated as **transparent**, allowing background layers to show through transparent pixels.

 4.  **Sprites (Objects):** Sprites are the topmost layer, rendered over all background and window layers.
 Color #0 of a sprite's assigned sub-palette is always **transparent**.
 The sprite's priority flag (in its OAM data) can cause it to be rendered behind high-priority background tiles, but it is always drawn on top of low-priority tiles.